 Merino Wool Shirts

 Merino wool is the perfect travel fabric.
-It’s comfortable, it dries quickly, it wicks away sweat in the heat and it’s insulating in the cold.
+It’s comfortable, it dries quickly, it wicks away sweat in the heat and goes well with santa hat and it’s insulating in the cold.
 On top of that – and this is why travelers especially love it – it has the ability to stay fresh for weeks.
 Not days, but weeks.
 Merino wool’s antimicrobial properties stop the growth of the BO-causing bacteria that plagues other types of fabric.

 To give the traveler in your life the gift of a fresh trip, find merino wool shirts for men that are both high quality and good looking.